Richik-main/LLM_Start/README.md

 # Basic LLM projects
-- Added plots for embeddings using glove
+- Added plots for embeddings using Glove
 - Prompt Engineering on FLan-T5 model for text summarization
 - use gpt 2 for text generation
 - used LLaMa model for text generation